Household Products That Can Damage Your Stone Surfaces

 At On Point Property Services, we are experts in cleaning natural stone and restoring it to its original beauty.

-Our professional team has years of experience in handling a wide range of surfaces, from kitchen benchtops and natural stone flooring to wall cladding.
+Our professional team has years of experience handling a wide range of surfaces, from kitchen benchtops and natural stone flooring to wall cladding.

 We use the right products and techniques tailored to your type of stone, ensuring the best results for your restoration project.